praveens-git-bit/PreDay_Ignite2024/Exercise5.md

-### Exercise 5: Real-time Intelligence experience - Explore Streaming data using Copilot for KQL DB
+### Exercise 5: Real-time Intelligence experience: Explore Streaming data using Copilot for KQL DB

 Imagine, it is 6 am on the day of Contoso's big Thanksgiving sale.
 Customers are flocking to their stores in large numbers.
 We are about to witness the very culmination of Contoso's phenomenal transformation with Microsoft Fabric and Azure Databricks.
 Specifically, we will see how near real-time data is used to make decisions for the next moment in Contoso's stores to ensure optimal temperatures are maintained for their customers while they shop at the big sale!

-### Task 5.1: Ingest real-time/historical data into Eventhouse using Eventstream
+### Task 5.1: Ingest real-time data into Eventhouse using Eventstream

 In the exercise, we’ll explore how Data Engineer, Eva, ingested real-time data from the event hub into the KQL Database to monitor in-store temperatures in real time.